sveltejs/svelte/site/content/guide/06-special-components.md

 ### `<svelte:component>`

-If you don't know what kind of component to render until the app runs — in other words, it's driven by state — you can use `<svelte:component>`:
+If you don't know what kind of component to render until the app runs — in other words, it's driven by state (aka a dynamic component) — you can use `<svelte:component>`:

 ```html
 <!-- { title: '<svelte:component> tags' } -->